arielchuri/emergentobjects/.storage/meta/PUFY_1263_A_CHURI_SP26.md

 ## Learning Together/Community Agreement

 At the beginning of the semester students and faculty will work together to establish a common culture/approach for learning together that could take the form of Community Agreements.
-As you prepare for this process is important for you to review the following statements:
+As you prepare for this process, it is important for you to review the following statements:

 - [**CURRICULAR JUSTICE ACKNOWLEDGMENT STATEMENT**](https://docs.google.com/document/d/14V-8ZIv2iLAY23y2WNBeHAHvZhaUU00bsG9txSAhl4Y/edit?usp=sharing)
 - [**STATEMENT ON DIVERSITY, EQUITY & INCLUSION**](https://docs.google.com/document/d/1kuMJ6carMfWwjPEiSnm7FUKNn2U0hOwG3T6r0ZNMpac/edit?usp=sharing)